atan009/vimrc/README.md

 Below is an example of `yssb`
 ![surround_yssb](http://i.imgur.com/SxEv9DN.gif)

-For more informaiton about Surround, go to [Github tpope/vim-surround] (https://github.com/tpope/vim-surround)
+For more information about Surround, go to [Github tpope/vim-surround] (https://github.com/tpope/vim-surround)

 ###Plugin #10 - Pathogen:
 --------------------------